 “Our military, by the way, in all due respect to the previous two administrations, our military was — was depleted, it was depleted, it was in bad shape.”

 False.
 The military budget had declined as a result of decreases in funding for Overseas Contingency Operations as both the wars in Iraq and Afghanistan came to a close, not because the military’s resources were depleted.
-The bipartisan Budget Control Act also helped keep down defense spending.
-The president and Congress waived the BCA ceiling for two years, but contrary to a campaign pledge, Trump has not repealed it.

 “We had fighter jets that were 35 years old.
 We had planes that were 60, as you heard, where the father flew him, the grandfather flew him, and now the young son comes in.”

 Mostly false.
 The Air Force uses an updated version of the U-2 spy plane, not the same model that was flying six decades ago.
 A Cold War-era B-52 plane was refurbished last year, and another was refurbished in 2015.
 They did not fly continuously for 60 years.

 “We’ve got the best [military] equipment in the world, now spent $2.5 trillion, made in the USA, two and a half trillion.”

 False.
 Trump appears to be including three fiscal years of military funding, but the money is not all spent, only a portion of it is destined for new equipment, and the equipment is not all built.
 The current fiscal year began only a few months ago.
 The Washington Post reported that similar comments from Trump within days of this rally “grossly overstate spending decisions and mask an aging fleet of planes” and that “the actual amount spent on military equipment since he became president is much less, closer to $420 billion, according to Todd Harrison, a defense budget expert and senior fellow at the Center for Strategic and International Studies.
 The rest was spent on things like personnel, operations and maintenance, and research and development.”